Harold McLinton

-Harold Lucious McLinton (July 1, 1947 – October 31, 1980) was an American football player who played linebacker in the National Football League with the Washington Redskins from 1969 to 1978.
+Harold Lucious McLinton (July 1, 1947 – October 31, 1980) was an American professional football player who was a linebacker for the Washington Redskins of the National Football League (NFL) from 1969 to 1978.
+He played college football for the Southern Jaguars.

-McLinton was drafted by the Redskins in the 1969 NFL Draft out of Southern University and A&M College in the sixth round.
+McLinton was selected by the Redskins in the sixth round of the 1969 NFL/AFL draft.
 He spent his entire 10-year career with the Redskins, playing in 127 games.
-He was a key contributor on the 1972 NFC Championship team.
+He was a key contributor on the 1972 NFC championship team.
 He finished his career with four interceptions and one touchdown.

-McLinton died on October 31, 1980 at the age of 33 from complications resulting from massive injuries sustained after being struck by a passing vehicle on Interstate 295 in southeast Washington after stopping to help a stranger change a flat tire.
+McLinton died on October 31, 1980, at the age of 33 from complications resulting from massive injuries sustained after being struck by a passing vehicle on Interstate 295 in southeast Washington after stopping to help a stranger change a flat tire.
 He was a 1966 graduate of Harper High School in Atlanta, GA and went on to attend Southern on a football scholarship.
 He graduated May 1969 with a bachelor's degree in Marketing & Management.